thorlindberg/thesis/dissertation/6 relatedwork.md

 The problem presented in this project can be solved in many different ways and at different levels.
 For this reason I include previous work towards extending the JSON syntax.
 By searching publicly accessible repositories on GitHub, I have found proejcts that worked towards extending the format with more explicit and type-safe syntax features.
 These projects are presented in the section on ["Attempts at Extensibility of Data Syntax"](#attemptsatextensibilityofdatasyntax).

-I anticipated that I would need a strategy for evaluation and presentation of results, once I had developed a solution to address the problem presented in this project.
-This is why I include literature on strategies for choosing and evaluating data syntax and the implementation of data formats in computer systems.
-This is presented in the section on ["Evaluation Strategies"](#evaluationstrategies).

 {"break":true}